Cereceres/permutation/README.md

 ## API Documentation permutation -> object
 ### permutation.right(array) -> array
 The param is the right what will be permutated to right.
 The array is passed by reference.
-### permutation.right(array) -> array
+### permutation.left(array) -> array
-The param is the right what will be permutated to left.
+The param is the left what will be permutated to left.
 The array is passed by reference.